Kung hei fat choi!

 How much: Free!

-Paying a visit to the Lam Tsuen Wishing Tree is a popular tradition during the Chinese New Year.
-It’s simple: just write your wish on a paper, tie it to a string with an orange and toss it over the tree, it should successfully catch on one of the branches and remain hanging for your wish to come true!
-Whether you believe in the power of the wishing tree or not, this is a cute little activity to do during the holiday time with your friends or family.
+Paying a visit to the Lam Tsuen Wishing Trees is a popular tradition during the Chinese New Year.
+Traditionally, visitors write their wishes on a paper, tie them to a string with an orange and toss it over the tree.
+The ‘wish’ should successfully catch on one of the branches and remain hanging for their wishes to come true!
+Nowadays, to protect the integrity of the wishing trees, visitors are asked to make their wishes by tossing joss papers (ghost or spirit money) onto an imitation tree or hang them onto wishing boards.
+Whether you believe in the wishing trees’ power or not, this is a cute little activity to do during the holiday time with your friends or family.

 Where: Lam Tsuen Wishing Square, Lam Tsuen, Tai Po, New Territories, Hong Kong